 It is also possible to optimize the angle of inclination of uniaxially tracked module surfaces in north-south orientation.
 In both cases, the horizon shadowing is also taken into account.

-Please note that all opening angles are symmetrically aligned.
+Please note that all opening angles are aligned symmetrical.
 The angle bisector is defined by the plane of the module orientation and surface normal and, in the case of azimuth tracking, along the north-south axis.

 The inclination of the PV modules describe the angle between the horizontal and the module surface.